Lemongrass Creme Brûlée

 Instructions

 2. Pour fresh milk and whipping cream into a sauce pot with lemon grass and sliced ginger.
-Bring the cream mixture to boiling point, then lower the heat and simmer gently for 3 minutes.
-Strain cream and discard ginger and lemon grass?set aside.
+Bring the cream mixture to a boil, then lower the heat and simmer gently for 3 minutes.
+Strain the cream and discard the ginger and lemon grass; set aside.

 3. Lightly beat the sugar and eggs together in a large bowl until pale and smooth.
 Strain the egg mixture through a fine sieve.

 4. Gradually add the cream to the egg mixture while whisking vigorously.
-This will temper the eggs so that they do not curdle.
-Once all of the cream has been added into the eggs, strain again and pour the mixture into ramekins.
+Strain again and pour the mixture into ramekins.

 5. Put the ramekins in a large cake pan or roasting pan and pour in enough hot water to come halfway up the sides of the ramekins.

-6. Cook on the centre shelf for about 30-40 minutes, or until the custards are just set and still a bit wobbly in the middle.
-Remove the ramekins from the water and allow to cool to room temperature and refrigerate for at least 3-4 hours or till next day.
+6. Cook on the center shelf for about 30-40 minutes, or until the custards are just set and still a bit wobbly in the middle.
+Remove the ramekins from the water and allow to cool to room temperature and refrigerate for at least 3-4 hours or until the next day.

-7. Before ready to serve, sprinkle some caster sugar evenly over the custard, then caramelize with a blowtorch in a circular motion 2 to 3 inches above the surface.
+7. Before serving, sprinkle some caster sugar evenly over the custard, then caramelize with a blowtorch in a circular motion 2 to 3 inches above the surface.
 Allow a minute to harden.

 • Category: Dessert